-It is always a feel good factor and a refreshing change to cut from your daily routine, take a break and witness a few glorious things or places around the world – natural or manmade.
-Be it monuments, structures, landscape, or adventure, or best desert safaris in Dubai, they are all in abundance around us, which never fails to bring the adrenaline rush.
-One such wonder that can miss your heartbeat at the single glance is “Burj Khalifa”.
+It is always a feel-good factor and a refreshing change to cut from your daily routine, take a break, and witness a few glorious things or places around the world – natural or manmade.
+Be it monuments, structures, landscapes, or adventures, they are all in abundance around us, which never fails to bring the adrenaline rush.
+One such wonder that can miss your heartbeat at a single glance is “Burj Khalifa”.

-With a height of 2,717 feet, the Burj Khalifa is one of the tallest skyscrapers in the world.
-It effortlessly broke all preceding world records, be it structures and services of any building, from residence to corporate suites, offering the most ecstatic observation deck to the world!
+With a height of 2,717 feet, the Burj Khalifa is one of the tallest skyscrapers in the world and towers over all the tall buildings in Dubai.
+It effortlessly broke all preceding world records, be it structures and services of any building, from residences to corporate suites, offering the most ecstatic observation deck to the world!
 This marvel is well known across the globe for a few things namely:

 Facts about the Burj Khalifa